Wisin & Yandel are a Puerto Rican reggaeton duo, consisting of Llandel Veguilla Malavé Salazar (Yandel) and Juan Luis Morera Luna (Wisin).

-“Wisin vs. Yandel: Los Extraterrestres,” their sixth studio album was released in November 2007 by Machete Music.
-The album has sold over 1,500,000 albums worldwide.
-The album received the Latin Grammy Award for Best Urban Music Album.
+“Wisin vs. Yandel: Los Extraterrestres,” their sixth studio album, was released in November 2007 by Machete Music.
+The album has sold over 1,500,000 albums worldwide and received the Latin Grammy Award for Best Urban Music Album.
 It also won the Best Latin Urban Album at the Grammy Awards of 2009.
 The album entered the Billboard 200 Albums chart at #15, the fourth highest rank in reggaeton history.

 “Los Vaqueros: El Regreso,” their eighth studio album was released in January 2011 through Universal.
-It features guests signed to WY Records, and also English speaking hip-hop artists such as T-Pain, 50 Cent and Sean Kingston.
+It featured guests signed to WY Records, and also English speaking hip-hop artists such as T-Pain, 50 Cent and Sean Kingston.
 In the U.S., the album debuted at #8 on the Billboard 200 Albums chart.
 It became Wisin & Yandel's second Top 10 album and highest album debut after “La Revolución” debuted at #7 in 2009.
-It also debuted at #1 on the Billboard Top Latin Albums, and became their fifth #1 album on the chart.
-On the Top Rap Albums the album debuted at #2, becoming on their highest debut on the chart.
+It also debuted at #1 on the Billboard Top Latin Albums chart, becoming their fifth #1 album on the chart.
+On the Top Rap Albums chart the album debuted at #2, becoming on their highest debut on the chart.